 It's music to our ears to learn of the multitudinous offerings of West Tennessee music venues.
-Though the list runs as long as Beale Street's blues bars and Jackson's honkytonk dives, here are a few favorite (and sometimes free) venues to check out this summer.
+Though the list runs as long as Beale Street's blues bars and Jackson's honkytonk dives, here are a few favorite (and sometimes free) venues to check out.

 The Levitt Shell in Memphis, the iconic music venue where Elvis Presley first played the venue's first rock n' roll show, hosts approximately 50 free concerts a year with a wide range of genres and artists.
 Enjoy a blend of music like Black Umfolosi one night and Opera Memphis the next.
 Films are also shown at the open-air venue.
 Pack a picnic and make a full night of the experience.
 Sometimes there are food trucks as well at the events.

 The historic New Daisy Theatre was built in 1942 on Memphis' Beale Street and operated first as a movie theater and then transitioned in the 1980s as a music venue with the capacity of 1,000 persons, making it one of the preeminent venues of its kind in the nation.
 In 2015, a $1.2 million restoration took place to create multiple VIP viewing areas, three bars, new restrooms, and a Funktion One multi-purpose Live Concert/Dance Sound System, the first of its kind in North America.
 The venue hosts a variety of artists like Moon Taxi, Matt and Kim, Chief Keef, Ministry and more.